-- Take a Public Policy and Law course, in addition to the required Policy Analysis, Economics and Quantitative Methods courses..This course is designed to provide students with the fundamental skills of reading case law, analyzing judicial decisions, and discussing relevant policy topics within a legal framework.
-This course will begin with an introductory framework for policy and legal analysis followed by week-long modules that focus on important policy and legal topics taught by faculty members from Berkeley Law.
+- Take a Public Policy and Law course, in addition to the required Policy Analysis, Economics and Quantitative Methods courses.
+This course is designed to provide students with the fundamental skills of reading case law, analyzing judicial decisions, and discussing relevant policy topics within a legal framework.
+The course begins with an introductory framework for policy and legal analysis followed by week-long modules that focus on important policy and legal topics taught by faculty members from Berkeley Law.

 - Receive GRE and LSAT preparation materials.